Another Ticket

 Another Ticket is the seventh solo studio album by Eric Clapton.
 Recorded and produced by Tom Dowd at the Compass Point Studios in Nassau, Bahamas with Albert Lee, it was Clapton's last studio album for RSO Records before the label shut down in 1983 as it was absorbed by Polydor Records.
 It received moderate reviews and achieved modest commercial success peaking at No. 18 in the UK charts.

 Release

 It was his last album for RSO Records.
 Another Ticket was recorded at the Compass Point Studios in Nassau, Bahamas and features fellow guitarist and country legend, Albert Lee.
-The album was originally released as a gramophone record, accompanied by a music cassette.
+The album was originally released as a gramophone record, accompanied by a music cassette & 8-Track cartridge.
 In 1990 the album was released on compact disc format and was made available for digital music download in 1996.

 Chart performance

 The studio album was successful in the charts, reaching the Top 40 in seven countries, on three of which it peaked in the Top 10.
 In New Zealand, the release reached its highest position at No. 3.
 In Norway and in the United States, Another Ticket reached Nos.
 5 and 7, respectively.
 In the United Kingdom, the release placed itself at No. 18.
 In Germany and Sweden, the album reached No. 26.
 In the Netherlands, Another Ticket peaked at No. 38.